YOUTH DEVELOPMENT ETHIOPIA

 The Hamar tribe is home to the largest, youngest, and fastest-growing indigenous population in Ethiopia’s Omo Valley.
 Many young Hamar people have a strong desire to be educated and to learn new skills.
 Formal schools have been open in the community for several decades, yet very few Hamar have completed secondary level schooling and a small minority have higher education qualifications.

 The situation in schools in the Hamar district is problematic.
-Difficulties with adapting to the school routine, transition to town life, loss of cultural identity, stigmatisation, no parental support, language barriers and lack of money to pay for books and uniforms are critical issues causing high drop out rates.
+Difficulties with adapting to the school routine, transition to town life, loss of cultural identity, stigmatisation, no parental support, language barriers and lack of money to pay for books and uniforms are key issues causing high drop out.
 Young people who have dropped out of school also miss out on basic but crucial skills like life planning, problem solving and social behaviour.

 Why your support is critical now